biocore/cmi-workshops/docs/qiita-16S-processing.rst

 Processing 16S data
 -------------------

-Scroll back up and click on the "[user's_name](FASTQ)" artifact, and select "Process".
+Scroll back up and click on the "CMI tutorial - 14 skin samples(FASTQ)" artifact, and select "Process".
 Below the files network, you will now see a "Choose command" dropdown menu.
 Based on the type of object, this dropdown menu will give a you a list of available processing steps.

 For 16S "FASTQ" objects, the only available command is "Split